User Authentication: Everything You Need to Know

 1. Activation of multi-factor authentication

-4. Suggest strong passwords to your users
+4. Suggest strong passwords to your users using capital letters, numbers, special characters, etc

 5. Advise your users to check existing data breaches